Bolivar1234/linky/docs/self-hosting.md

 ## Step 4: Running the applications.

-Linky uses [Turbo](https://turbo.build/) to run the frontend and backend applications.
+Givee uses [Turbo](https://turbo.build/) to run the frontend and backend applications.
 As such, you will need to use the following commands to run the applications:

 Frontend: